aljrico/lagom/_posts/2018-04-21-bitcoin-currency.md

 ![](https://github.com/aljrico/aljrico.github.io/blob/master/_posts/images/vol-currencies.png?raw=true)

 In this plot you can see the computed moving volatility of Bitcoin and some standard currencies.
 It is computed taking a range of 112 days.
-The code used to this calculations can be found in [my github page](https://github.com/aljrico/bitcoin).
+If you want more details, you can see the code of this calculations in [my github page](https://github.com/aljrico/bitcoin).

 Some argue that even though bitcoin is not at acceptable levels at this moment, it eventually will.
 Trying to predict whether the volatility will eventually drop at the levels of the other currencies would be difficult and unprecise, but above all: extremely **misleading**.
 So we are not going to do that in this article.
 The point to be extracted from this brief analysis is that bitcoin has *much* greater volatility than fiat currencies.
 Moreover, the volatility tends to change drastically over time.
 So even in periods of apparent calm, you can not be confident that the price would not start to dance wildly again.
+This implies that saving up money on bitcoins can be extremely risky.

 Some argue that huge fluctuacions of price is normal for any *young* currency with no banking support and no public understanding surrounding its nature.
 But it is still to be shown whether this fluctuations might dilude over time as those issues are addressed.